rust-lang/rfcs/text/0000-undisambiguated-generics.md

 a < b > ( c ); // error: chained comparison operators require parentheses
 ```

-This syntax is therefore no longer ambiguous and we can determine whether `<` is a comparison
+This chained comparison syntax is therefore no longer ambiguous.
+There are, however, two cases in
-operator or the start of a generic argument list during parsing.

-There are, however, two cases in which the syntax is currently ambiguous (correspoding to the same
+which the syntax is currently ambiguous (arguably these are a single case, correspoding to the same
-ambiguity with `<` and `<<`).
+ambiguity with `<` and `<<` respectively).

 ```rust
 // The following: